ah2426/rf_classifier/README.md

 ### elastic-net models

-1. this is for when the endpoint is continuous.
-Because of permutation tests, this pipeline would take **longer** to run
+1. this is for when the endpoint is continuous -- because of significance is determined through permutation, this pipeline takes **longer** to run
 2. run the main script with data filename (e.g. `demo_mpg.csv`) as input
 ```
 Rscript main_enet.R demo_mpg.csv